Anatolii-Petrenko/kottans-frontend/README.md

 >The information from this course almost duplicates the information from the course from Coursera, but it's very cool that there is an opportunity to practice online.
 An interesting and new topic for me was the validation of input fields.

-- Passed [Learn CSS](https://www.codecademy.com/learn/learn-css) course from Codeacademy.
+- Passed [Learn CSS](https://www.codecademy.com/learn/learn-css) course from Codecademy.

 <details>
 	<summary>Results:</summary>